berkyalkn/langgraph-report-generator/README.md

 ---

-This project generates a structured, high-quality report on a given topic using the following AI agent pipeline:
+This project generates a structured, high-quality report using a sophisticated AI agent pipeline built with LangGraph:

-1. Planner – Breaks down the main topic into subtopics.
+1.  **Planner (Orchestrator)** – Breaks down the main topic into a structured outline with multiple sub-sections.
+2.  **Per-Section Execution Loop** – The graph then processes each section of the outline one by one.
-2. Researcher – Conducts research on each subtopic using Tavily (or Bing-like search).
+    -   **Researcher** – Conducts real-time web research on the current sub-topic.
-3. Writer – Writes sections of the report using the research data.
+    -   **Writer** – Writes a draft of the section using the gathered research data.
+    -   **Critic** – Reviews the draft for quality, accuracy, and depth.
+It decides if a revision is necessary.
+3.  **Self-Correction Cycle** – If the Critic agent requests a revision, the draft is sent back to the Writer with constructive feedback.
+This loop continues until the section meets quality standards or a maximum revision limit is reached.
-4. Synthesizer – Combines the sections into a final Markdown report.
+4.  **Synthesizer** – Once all sections are approved, they are compiled into the final Markdown report.

-This flow is implemented using a directed LangGraph with edge conditions and state management.
+This advanced flow, featuring conditional edges and cycles, showcases a more robust and autonomous agentic system.

 ---